All Episodes

 And this story is captivating people because you're asking yourself, weren't those guys who participated in 9-11, weren't they on overstayed visas?

-Like, what's going on?
+Like, what's going on here?

 Yes, indeed.

-It is a remarkable 180 degree change.
+It is a remarkable.

-We hop there and we hop back and sometimes we hop across the Pacific but this time it's to England and a children's book written by the Church of England depicts St Augustine as a black man.
+We hop there and we hop back, and sometimes we hop across the Pacific, but this time it's to England.

-It's a book called Heroes of Hope and it seeks to inspire children with examples of black and brown saints who have often been erased and whitewashed from history who formed the church and therefore modern society as we know it today.
+And it seeks to inspire children with examples of black and brown saints who have often been erased and whitewashed from history, who formed the church and therefore modern society as we know it today.

 And I guess St. Augustine is one who was whitewashed.

-He's certainly not been written out of the history books.
+I mean, he's certainly not been written out of the history books.

-Everybody knows about St. Augustine and people who are Catholics pay him a lot of attention.
+Everybody knows about St. Augustine, and people who are Catholics pay him a lot of attention.

 But the idea that he is black is quite an exciting one.

-He was born in 345 AD in the Mediterranean coastal town that is part of modern-day Algeria, known as Agnes Augustine of Hippo.
+He was born in 345 AD in the Mediterranean coastal town that is part of modern-day Algeria, he's known as Agnes Augustine of Hippo.

 It was a Roman province at the time.

-And the idea that he was a sure enough black-skinned negro is preposterous.
+And the idea that he was a sure enough black-skinned Negro is preposterous.

 But that is the way he's depicted in this children's book.